ptsource/VRGrid/README.md

 # VRI Image format

-VRI supports palette-based images (with palettes of 24-bit RGB or 32-bit RGBA colors), grayscale images (with or without alpha channel for transparency), and full-color non-palette-based RGB/RGBA images (with or without alpha channel).
+VRI image format only displays in VRGrid.
+VRI image format supports palette-based images (with palettes of 24-bit RGB or 32-bit RGBA colors), grayscale images (with or without alpha channel for transparency), and full-color non-palette-based RGB/RGBA images (with or without alpha channel) converted from PNG or APNG high resolution format.

 ## Screenshots